 Before planning a shopping trip with your dog, consider:

-If you need documentation for housing accommodations, an ESA letter from a licensed mental health professional can establish your rights under federal housing laws.
+If you need documentation for housing accommodations, an ESA letter for a dog from a licensed mental health professional can establish your rights under federal housing laws.

 Academy Sports + Outdoors offers an ideal shopping environment for dog owners.
 The stores carry extensive pet supplies, including: